falguniraina/gatsby/README.md

 - **Performance Is Baked In.** Ace your performance audits by default.
-Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, and prefetching resources, and more to ensure your site is fast — no manual tuning required.
+Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, and prefetching resources, and more to ensure your site is fast — no manual tuning is required.

 - **Host at Scale for Pennies.** Gatsby sites don’t require servers so you can host your entire site on a CDN for a fraction of the cost of a server-rendered site.
-Many Gatsby sites can be hosted entirely free on services like GitHub Pages and Netlify.
+Many Gatsby sites can be hosted entirely for free on services like GitHub Pages and Netlify.

 [**Learn how to use Gatsby for your next project.**](https://gatsbyjs.org/docs/)